-The Tahoe Regional Planning Agency was created in 1969 by a Compact between the states of Nevada and California, and then ratified by the U.S. Congress to protect and restore the environment of Lake Tahoe.
-TRPA is governed by a body of seven voting delegates from California and seven voting delegates from Nevada.
-There is also a non-voting federal representative to the Governing Board.
-The TRPA Board, with the addition of a representative from the United States Forest Service, serves as the TMPO Board.
-In the State of California, TRPA serves as the Regional Transportation Planning Agency.
-The TRPA and TMPO Board meets monthly and meetings are open to the public.
+The Tahoe Regional Planning Agency is a unique bi-state agency established by a Compact between the states of California and Nevada and ratified in public law by the U.S. Congress.
+The original Compact was approved in 1969 (Public Law 91-148).
+It was revised in 1980 (Public Law 96-551).
+The Compact's essential purpose is to protect and restore the environment of the Lake Tahoe Basin, maintain the equilibrium between the Region's natural endowment and its manmade environment, and preserve the scenic beauty and recreational opportunities of the region.
+TRPA is governed by a body of seven voting members from California and seven voting members from Nevada.
+There is also a nonvoting federal representative, for a total of 15 board members.
+With the addition of a representative from the United States Forest Service, the TRPA Board serves as the Board of the Tahoe Metropolitan Planning Organization (TMPO).
+The TRPA Board meets monthly and its meetings are open to the public, including those sections of any TRPA meeting during which the Governing Board acts as the TMPO and the Regional Transportation Planning Agency for the California side of the Tahoe Basin (See 3.3 below).